How it works

 Who can take part

-Study abroad is available on many undergraduate courses.
-Check the where can I go pages to see what destinations are available.
+A period abroad is available on many undergraduate courses.
+Check the Where can I go? webpages to see what destinations are available.
 Unfortunately students studying in the Faculty of Medicine, Dentistry and Health (with the exception of Nursing), the department of Education and the Psychology department are not eligible to spend a year or semester abroad.

 Students studying language degrees and those studying degrees in the School of Law should speak to their departments directly as they organise their own exchanges.